Therapy Tailored to What You Need—And What You Want

 If someone else, particularly someone close to us, were to say those things to us, we’d feel incredibly hurt.
-So it's no wonder that self-deprecating thoughts are linked to many mental illnesses and overall dissatisfaction with life.
+So it's no wonder that self-deprecating thoughts are linked to numerous mental illnesses and overall dissatisfaction with life.

 How Can Self-Compassion Improve Mental Health?

-Self-compassion can help combat the self-doubt that results from anxiety, as it can teach those with anxiety disorders to trust their judgment better.
+Self-compassion can help combat the self-doubt that results from anxiety, as it can teach individuals with anxiety disorders to trust their judgment better.
 It can also help them relax their unfair, rigid standards of themselves and their fears that others also hold them to impossibly high standards.

 Body Dysmorphia and other body image concerns